inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ## Interpreting the KDE: Which Peaks Are Outliers?

-Once we have the KDE curve, we need to decide which peaks represent normal data and which represent outliers.
+Once we have the KDE curve, we need to decide **which peaks represent normal data and which represent outliers**.
 This is a multi-step classification:

 **Step 1: Find the tallest peak**